Are you looking for a natural remedy to help quell a sudden coughing fit? Try some essential oils to treat your cough.

 Lemon oils help the body fight coughs in several ways.
-It helps to support the drainage of lymph nodes while allowing the immune system to fight the underlying illness causing the cough.
+It supports the drainage of lymph nodes, while allowing the immune system to fight the underlying illness causing the cough.
 It’s an anti-inflammatory that helps restore the respiratory system to good health.
 And it’s an antioxidant that supports the body’s immunity.

 Oregano Essential Oils

-Carvacrol and thymol are two important active ingredients in oregano oils, each with powerful antifungal and antibacterial properties to battle those potential causes of illness and cough.
+Carvacrol and thymol are two important active ingredients in oregano oils, each with powerful antifungal and antibacterial properties that can battle the potential causes of illness and cough.
 Oregano oil is also believed to be an antiviral, making it able to fight colds, as well as more serious infections.

 Tea Tree Essential Oils